Table of Contents

 However, the Roomba 960 and Roomba 980 use the upgraded version of iAdapt, iAdapt 2.0. iRobot improved the navigation pattern and added the Visual Localization, a system that uses a camera sensor for mapping.
 The Roomba 960 and 980 move in straight lines.

 The newest Roomba i7/s9+ use an advanced navigation system - iAdapt 3.0.
+These models are more sensitive to obstacles and are more efficient.

 What is the AeroForce Cleaning System?